 In 2011 a review of IR35 was carried out by the Office of Tax Simplification (OTS).
 The OTS considered that IR35 needed to be reformed and suggested various possible reforms, including suspension with a view to permanent abolition.

-In May 2012 HMRC also published guidance on its risk-based approach to checking taxpayer compliance with IR35.
-The guidance confirms that if taxpayers can show they are outside IR35 or in the low risk category, HMRC will close any IR35 review and will not undertake a further review in the next three years.
-In order to establish the risk rating, the guidance sets out 12 business entity tests and allocates points for each test.
+In May 2012 HMRC published guidance on its risk-based approach to checking taxpayer compliance with IR35.
+The guidance confirmed that if taxpayers could show they were outside IR35 or in the low risk category, HMRC would close any IR35 review and would not undertake a further review in the next three years.
+In order to establish the risk rating, the guidance set out 12 business entity tests and allocated points for each test.